• Skip to primary navigation

 ingredients to make this recipe

-• Onion: To add aroma.
+• Onion: To add flavor and aroma.
 Substitution: 1 large shallot.

 • Cornstarch: This makes the chicken crispy.
 Substitution: Potato starch.
 Avoid using tapioca or arrowroot starch or the chicken will stick together in the pan.